China–Russia relations: History

 The relations between China and Russia go back to the 16th century, when the Qing dynasty tried to drive Russian settlers out of Manchuria, ended by the signing of the Treaty of Nerchinsk.
 The Russian Empire consolidated its control over the Russian Far East in the 19th century, after the annexation of part of Chinese Manchuria (1858–1860).

-After the establishment of the People's Republic of China in 1949, China and the USSR were initially allies.
+After the establishment of the People's Republic of China in 1949, China and the Soviet Union were initially allies.
 During the Cold War, the two countries turned into rivals after the Sino-Soviet split in 1961, competing for control of the worldwide Communist movement.
 There was a serious possibility of a major war between the two nations in the early 1960s; a brief border war took place in 1969.
 This enmity began to lessen after the death of Chairman of the Chinese Communist Party Mao Zedong in 1976, but relations were poor until the dissolution of the Soviet Union in 1991.